Quick answer

 EBIT = Net Income + Interest Expense + Tax Expense.
 Step by step: Net Income + Tax = EBT, then EBT + Interest = EBIT.
 Example: $3M + $900K + $400K = EBIT $4.3M.

-Enter Net Income, Tax Expense, and Interest Expense from the income statement.
-The calculator shows EBT (the intermediate step) and EBIT (the result), with a step-by-step breakdown.
-Enter Revenue to also see EBIT Margin as a percentage.
+- From Net Income (bottom-up): enter Net Income, Tax Expense, and Interest Expense from the bottom of the income statement.
+The calculator adds them back to show EBT and EBIT.
+Enter Revenue optionally to also get EBIT Margin.

 Use any consistent currency unit - thousands, millions, or full figures.
 The displayed cards abbreviate large numbers automatically.